supersimplesuper/docs/website/docs/software_partners/explanations/modules/superannuation_choice.md

 * Supports 1000+ funds for employees to select from.
 * Supports SMSF fund selections and validates that the SMSF is eligable to receive contributions.
 * Supports automatic stapling and defaulting if the ATO integration is enabled.
+* Form data automatically encrypted and saved as each field is completed.